tactivos/jenkins-notify/README.md

 ### Meta

-Written by Johnny Halife for Tactivos under `do the whatever you want license`
+Written by @johnnyhalife for Tactivos under `do the whatever you want license`